metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Required:

 - `name` (String) Specifies the name of the configuration template.
-- `template_ref` (String) Specifies the name of the referenced configuration template ConfigMap object.
 - `volume_name` (String) Refers to the volume name of PodTemplate.
 The configuration file produced through the configuration template will be mounted to the corresponding volume.
 Must be a DNS_LABEL name.
 The volume name must be defined in podSpec.containers[*].volumeMounts.

 Optional: